Close

 Supervision

-Respiratory Therapists (RTs) must use appropriate strategies for when working under supervision and when providing supervision to others in order to support the delivery of safe, competent, ethical patient/client-centred care.
+Respiratory Therapists (RTs) must employ appropriate strategies and professional behaviours for when working under supervision and when supervising others in order to support the delivery of safe, competent, ethical patient/client-centred care.

 Performance Requirements